lhrodovalho/AFEBioPICO/README.md

   <img width="800" src="https://github.com/lhrodovalho/AFEBioPICO/blob/main/pictures/diagram_v3.png" alt="blockdiagram">
 </p>

 Our design is composed of four blocks.
-The `Low-Power Low-Noise Amplifier (LNA)` [1] simultaneously filters the input DC signal and amplify it.
+The `Low-Power Low-Noise Amplifier (LNA)` [1] simultaneously filters the input DC signal and amplifies it.
 Normally, electrodes output an unknown DC offset which must be canceled, otherwise it would be amplified together with the input signal and saturate the output, causing distortion.

 After the first stage gain, a variable gain stage is needed, since the biomedical signals have a varying amplitude due to electrode position and the user own characteristics.
 This variable gain stage is implemented with a `Variable Gain Amplifier (VGA)` based on the non-inverting operational amplifier with variable resistors in its feedback loop.
 This operational amplifier should have a large output voltage excursion, and be capable of driving a relatively large resisitive load as efficiently as possible, so it should have a  class AB output stage [2]